DxSign/sideload-wiki/docs/guide/install_melonx.md

 >
 > If you update your device, this file will become invalid, and you will need to redo these steps.

-### Installing StikJIT
+### Installing StikDebug

-Use Feather along with your DEBUG certificate to install StikJIT the same way you installed MeloNX, if you need the instructions just scroll back up.
+Just download it from the App Store, link is above.

-### Enabling JIT with StikJIT
+### Enabling JIT with StikDebug

 Once you've completed all the steps above, all you need to do is the following:

-1. Activate StosVPN by opening the app, and activating it
-2. Open MeloNX in the background
+1. Open MeloNX in the background
-3. Open StikJIT, and import the pairing file we got from JitterBug Pair earlier (If you sent it to yourself in a Zip, Unzip it in the files app)
+2. Open StikDebug, and import the pairing file we got from JitterBug Pair earlier (If you sent it to yourself in a Zip, Unzip it in the files app)
-4. Tap Activate JIT, and tap MeloNX.
+3. Tap Connect, and tap MeloNX.

 ## Get around the bugs